nikgregory/shiny-octo-eureka/at_subtheme/css/_README.txt

 stylesheet, you MUST re-save the theme settings AND clear the sites cache.
 AT Core will re-write the saved files, then clearning the cache tells Drupal to use the new file.

+## Relative Paths in Responsive Stylesheets

+When CSS aggregation is ON AT Core will load the production version of your responsive styles (see above "Production mode"). this file is loading from Public Files and not from within your theme so special handling is required for relative assets - AT Core will do this for you.

+AT Core will automatically re-write the relative paths to the files so they are relative to the site root.
+This is the same functionality as Drupal core CSS aggregation feature, so paths are not broken.

+If you use absolute paths these will not be altered.